fbpx

 Photo credit: Linda Jones | Santa Florencia overlook | February 2015

-Historically, wart-stemmed ceanothus was wide-spread in the coastal chaparral of southern and Baja California, but modern populations have been greatly reduced by urban development.
+Historically, wart-stemmed ceanothus was widespread in the coastal chaparral of southern and Baja California, but modern populations have been greatly reduced by urban development.
 Because seeds are dependent on fire for germination, fire suppression has curtailed population recruitment.
-Wart-stemmed ceanothus is considered threatened by both the California Native Plant Society and the Sierra Club.
+Wart-stemmed ceanothus is considered threatened by the California Native Plant Society and the Sierra Club.

 Other Common Names: